widefix/blog/_posts/2023-03-30-importance-sql-for-rails-experts.md

 ## Demo: Faster SQL in Ruby on Rails App

-I have developed a pdemo application using both Ruby and SQL versions](https://blog.widefix.com/importance-sql-for-rails-experts/){:ref="nofollow" target="_blank"} and made it available on GitHub as an open source project.
+I have developed a [demo application using both Ruby and SQL versions](https://github.com/widefix/demo-fast-sql){:ref="nofollow" target="_blank"} and made it available on GitHub as an open source project.
 This means that you have the opportunity to experiment with the code and run benchmarks on your own.

 ## Determine whether to use the measurement tools or not